MakeItHackin/DEFCON29Badge/Code/ReadMe.md

-This is where the code will go
+This is where the code will go when I'm done coding the code.